wohaco/despace/venus_mobile_explorer.md

 **Venus Mobile Explorer (VME)** — proposed spacecraft for contact exploration of Venus.

 NASA Headquarters commissioned the Goddard Space Flight Center’s (GSFC) Architecture Design Lab with a rapid mission architecture study to support the National Research Council’s 2010 Planetary Decadal Survey Inner Planets Panel.
-The purpose of the study was to determine whether a Venus mission with surface, or near-surface, mobility and realistic operational lifetime could achieve meaningful surface science at two or more independent locations separated by several kilometers on a budget comparable to a New Frontiers cost envelope.
+The purpose of the study was to determine whether a Venus mission with surface, or near‑surface, mobility and realistic operational lifetime could achieve meaningful surface science at two or more independent locations separated by several kilometers on a budget comparable to a New Frontiers cost envelope.

-Original of NASA’s report: 2009.12.18 ([GSFC](03_gsfc.md), [JPL](03_jpl.md), [ARC](03_arc.md)).
+Original of NASA’s report: 2009.12.18 ([GSFC](zz_gsfc.md), [JPL](zz_jpl.md), [ARC](zz_arc.md)).

 ![](f/project/v/venus_mobile_explorer/pic01.jpg)